 Only three for now.
 RBI may add to this list in future as better and stronger banks emerge.

-So you can say that these are the safest bank for fixed deposit in India.
+So you can say that these are the safest bank for fixed deposits in India.
 Even RBI feels that these banks are important enough to be identified separately.
 And if these banks fail, then you can be sure that there would be far bigger problems in the country then.

 - Is ICICI Bank safe for Fixed Deposits?